 Recantation shall be a defense to any prosecution for perjury or false statement only if the person making the false statement admits such statement to be false in the same continuous proceeding or matter, and:

 - The false statement has not substantially affected the proceeding; or

 - Such admission is made before it has become manifest that such a false statement has been or will be exposed.

 It is a felony in the third degree under Florida Statute Section 837.021(1) to make two or more material statements in official proceedings under oath which contradict each other.
 Perjury by contradictory statements under Florida Statute Section 837.021(2) is a second-degree felony.

-In these cases, it is not necessary for the prosecutor with the State Attorney’s Office to provide which, if any, of the contradictory statements are not true.
+In these cases, it is not necessary for the prosecutor with the State Attorney’s Office to provide which, if any, of the contradictory statements, are not true.
 Additionally, the statute provides that it is not necessarily a defense that the accused believed each statement to be true at the time the statement was made.

 False Reports to Law Enforcement Authorities – F.S.
 837.05

-Florida Statute Section 837.05 provides that knowingly giving false information to any law enforcement officer concerning the alleged commision of a crime, is a misdemeanor in the first degree.
+Florida Statute Section 837.05 provides that knowingly giving false information to any law enforcement officer concerning the alleged commission of a crime, is a misdemeanor in the first degree.
 A misdemeanor offense for making a false report to law enforcement is punishable by up to 12 months in jail and a $500 fine.

 False Complaints Against an Officer

-Florida Statute Section 112.532(3) provides that “[e]very law enforcement officer or correctional officer shall have the right to bring civil suit against any person, group of persons, or organization or corporation, or the head of such organization or corporation, for damages, either pecuniary or otherwise, suffered during the performance of the officer’s official duties for:
+Florida Statute Section 112.532(3) provides that “[e]very law enforcement officer or correctional officer shall have the right to bring a civil suit against any person, group of persons, or organization or corporation, or the head of such organization or corporation, for damages, either pecuniary or otherwise, suffered during the performance of the officer’s official duties for: